 MS Bremen dining options include the Restaurant, featuring open seating breakfast and lunch and the more casual Lido Grill.

 Enjoy exciting expert-guided shore excursions during the day.
 Nordic walking sticks, bicycles, kayaks and snorkeling gear are at hand for excursions.
 Lectures are hosted daily on board ms Bremen in the Panorama Lounge.
+The ship additionally has Bremen Club, two bars and Beauty parlour.
 A mini boutique carries gifts, and an Internet centre boasts microscopes and PC workstations.
 The fitness centre has cardio equipment and offers great ocean views.
-The swimming pool and sauna are perfect for relax after a day of exploring.
+The Sun deck, swimming pool and sauna are perfect for relax after a day of exploring.

 MS Bremen wiki

 - Bremen is the smallest cruise ship in Hapag Lloyd's cruise fleet, but also the toughest vessel of them all.
 It has the highest ice-class (E4 ice rating) awarded to a passenger ship and is well-equipped to glide among the Arctic's and Antarctica's glaciers.

 - MS Bremen provides a contingent of 12 zodiacs, so passengers can easily become part of the surrounding nature.
 These small boats are launched at all hours, day and night, during voyages close to the poles.